AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 ```
 * Attributes Selector
 ```
-CSS is so powerful, you can use it filtering any elements you want basing on their attributes.
+CSS is so powerful, you can use it filtering any elements you want basing on their attributes and their values.
 ```